Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Conclusions

 where the symbols carry their standard meanings (as discussed in our present text).
-It would also be exciting to take the combination of the local YM and NYM gauge transformations {\it together} and obtain the full set of proper (anti-)BRST symmetry transformations, relevant coupled Lagrangian densities and exact (conserved, nilpotent and absolutely anticommuting) (anti-)BRST charges that generate the proper and full set of (anti-) BRST symmetry transformations for the JP model.
-Our present work and the forthcoming paper [30] would be the limiting cases of this general approach to the JP model (where the YM and NYM symmetries would blend together).
+It would also be exciting to take the combination of the local Yang-Mills and NYM gauge transformations {\it together} and obtain the full set of proper (anti-)BRST symmetry transformations, relevant coupled Lagrangian densities and exact (conserved, nilpotent and absolutely anticommuting) (anti-)BRST charges that generate the proper and full set of (anti-)BRST symmetry transformations for the JP model.
+Our present work and the results of ref.
+33 would be the limiting cases of this general approach to the JP model (where the Yang-Mills and NYM symmetries would blend together).
+In this context, it is to be noted that in a very recent interesting publication \cite{36}, it has been mentioned that the 3D JP model would turn out to be ultraviolet finite and renormalizable.
+In this work \cite{36}, the proper gauge-fixed BRST invariant Lagrangian density has been found.
+We plan to tap some of the inputs from \cite{36} to apply our superfield formalism so hat we could obtain the proper (anti-)BRST symmetries corresponding to the Yang-Mills and NYM symmetries {\it together}.
+We hope to report about it in our future publication \cite{37}.